sbb-design-systems/sbb-angular/src/journey-maps-wc/getting-started.md

 ### Run the documentation app using the Web Component on your local machine

-If you check out this project from GitHub, You can get a simple example of the Web Component up and running on your local machine by running `JM_API_KEY=<YOUR-API-KEY> yarn start:journey-maps-wc`.
+If you check out this project from GitHub, you can get a simple example of the Web Component up and running on your local machine by running `pnpm start:journey-maps-wc`.
+Then add your API key via the URL hash (e.g. `http://localhost:4200/#<API_KEY>`) and refresh the page.

 You can interact with the map through the browser console using the same JavaScript syntax as above, e.g.: